Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 To add a snapshot to your project:

-1. Create a file in your `snapshots` directory with a `.sql` file extension, e.g. `snapshots/orders.sql`
+1. Create a file in your `snapshots` directory with a `.sql` file extension.
+For example,`snapshots/orders.sql`
 2. Use a `snapshot` block to define the start and end of a snapshot:

 <File name='snapshots/orders_snapshot.sql'>